5 Google Docs CV templates you can use for free

 4. Modern Writer Google Docs CV template

-The Modern Writer CV template uses a typewriter-style serif font, which is a good kind of CV font to use for printing your CV or applying for a job in a traditional industry, such as banking or business.
+The Modern Writer CV template uses a typewriter-style serif font, which is a CV-appropriate font with a little more personality, yet still polished enough for more serious industries.
 We tested out this template with our business analyst CV example below:

 Edit Modern Writer CV in Your Google Drive